Samat4E/CSE15L-Lab-Reports/Cse15l-lab-5.md

 ## 3, grep search with other patterns
        grep searches provided input files, identifying lines that fit one or more patterns.With either the -c or other option,
        you can define the order to look for.
 If neither option is specified, grep uses the first non-option argument as the pattern
-       to look for.
-When grep discovers a line that matches a pattern, the complete line is shown. let see the two examples of grep
+       to look for then When grep discovers a line that matches a pattern, the complete line is shown. let see the two examples of grep
-       no pattern one pattern.
+       with no pattern and grep -c pattern.

  ##        Example 1
  ![image](https://user-images.githubusercontent.com/122564368/224580897-f1ee5a4a-ef44-4f55-902d-8c58ef96fa1b.png)